sau412/coinhive_pool/README.md

 Pool has two-level referral system and badges.

 ## How payouts work
-* Payouts possible with Bitcoin-like RPC interface, see wallet_send_rewards.php
+* Payouts possible with Bitcoin-like RPC interface, see send_rewards_core_wallet.php
+* Payouts possible with NXT-like RPC interface, see send_rewards_burst.php
 * Other payouts in manual mode.